Skip navigation

 In 2007, during Headship I designed a Rolls-Royce Science Prize finalist project: 'The Roman Apothecary Garden and Fairytale Willow Village,' resulting in the construction of multiple outdoor environments in which to situate creative inquiry-based learning.
 This funded project enabled my staff team to reconnect children with nature in role as agentic artists, authors, scientists, mathematicians, historians, geographers and environmental stewards.
 In 2007 I was a recipient of the AstraZeneca Science Teaching Trust's Award: Primary Science Teacher of the Year for creativity in science teaching, presented by Professor Hugh Lawlor, at the University of Liverpool.
 I am now a fellow of the Primary Science Teaching Trust's Teacher College.
 Many of the inspirational PSTT North-East fellows are working in partnership with the science team to develop our students' planning, teaching and assessment skills through taught lectures and mentoring on placement.

-I have presented professional development workshops for educators at the American National Science Teaching Association Conference in Los Angeles, 2017, the UK Association for Science Education and for the Primary Science Teaching Trust's annual conferences.
+I have designed and presented professional development workshops for educators attending the American National Science Teaching Association Conference in Los Angeles, 2017, the UK Association for Science Education and for the Primary Science Teaching Trust's annual conferences.

 During my career in higher education I have worked as a Teaching Fellow, Senior Lecturer and STEM CPD provider at Durham, Canterbury Christ Church and Manchester Metropolitan Universities and as English Lead at Sunderland University.